-The study of hot and dense baryonic matter and its phase transformations will be performed on the basis of the NICA complex.
-Experiments will be carried out with extracted beams of the Nuclotron at the BM@N setup and in the collider mode at MPD in heavy-ion collisions at the energy range $\sqrt{s{NN}} = 4$ -11 GeV.
+The study will be performed on the basis of the NICA complex.
+Experiments will be carried out with extracted beams of the Nuclotron at the BM@N setup and in the collider mode at MPD in heavy-ion collisions at the energy range $\sqrt{s{NN}}$ = 4-11 GeV.
 The operation of the NICA complex and the mentioned detectors, their final adjusting to the design parameters, and obtaining new experimental results will be the primary tasks for VBLHEP.
 At the end of the seven-year period, the commissioning of the first stage of SPD for working with polarized collider beams is planned.

-Groups of VBLHEP scientists will continue taking part in the study of the properties of nuclear matter under extreme conditions, in the search for quark deconfinement and possible phase transitions within the framework of common research programmes in the STAR experiment at RHIC, BNL, in the NA61 experiment at the SPS accelerator (CERN), in the ALICE experiment at LHC (CERN), and in the CBM experiment at FAIR (GSI).
+Groups of VBLHEP scientists will continue taking part in the study of the properties of nuclear matter under extreme conditions, in the search for quark deconfinement and possible phase transitions within the framework of common research programmes in the STAR experiment at RHIC, BNL, in the NA61 experiment at the SPS accelerator (CERN), in the ALICE experiment at the LHC (CERN).
 The scope of JINR's participation will depend on the progress in implementing the NICA project, as well as on the need to consolidate work at the JINR accelerator complex.

-- 1. Obtaining physical results at BM@N using high-intensity heavy-ion beams, including bismuth and gold ions, at different ion energies in the range (1.5 3.8) A GeV.
-Study of elliptic and direct flows, processes with the birth of hyperons with S = 2 and hypernuclei.
-Investigation of the parameters of the equation of state of nuclear matter at high densities 2024-2030. - 2.
-Obtaining physical results at MPD in the research programme on the study of the properties of hot and dense baryonic matter in the central rapidity range, the search for phase transitions (observables particle yields and their spectra), including partial restoration of chiral symmetry (observables yields of dileptons), and the search for the critical end-point (observables event-by-event fluctuations, particle correlations) 2024-2030.
+- 1. Obtaining physical results at BM@N using high-intensity heavy-ion beams, including bismuth and gold ions, at different ion energies in the range (1.5-3.8)A GeV.
+Study of elliptic and direct flows, processes with the birth of hyperons with S=2 and hypernuclei.
+Investigation of the parameters of the equation of state of nuclear matter at high densities -2025-2030. - 2.
+Obtaining physical results at MPD in the research programme on the study of the properties of hot and dense baryonic matter in the central rapidity range, the search for phase transitions (observables - particle yields and their spectra), including partial restoration of chiral symmetry (observables - yields of di-leptons), and the search for the critical end-point (observables - event-by-event fluctuations, particle correlations) - 2024-2030.

-Puc.
-13. To evaluate the prospects for studying hypernuclei at NICA, a detailed simulation of the MPD detector parameters was performed for the reconstruction of hypertritons in Bi+Bi collisions at a centre-of-mass energy of 9.2·A GeV.
+Fig.14.
+To evaluate the prospects for studying hypernuclei at NICA, a detailed simulation of the MPD detector parameters was performed for the reconstruction of hypertritons in Bi+Bi collisions at a centre-of-mass energy of 9.2A GeV.
 The distribution of the reconstructed invariant mass of the hypertriton in two-body decay mode is shown for the statistics of 40 million Bi+Bi collisions

 - 3. Commissioning of the MPD Stage II.
-Beginning of the research programme with the MPD detector in the entire available phase space region 2026-2030. - 4.
+Beginning of the research programme with the MPD detector in the entire available phase space region -2026-2030. - 4.
 Study of the physics of strongly interacting matter, including the search for a critical point, the study of deconfinement, collective flows and the formation of an open charm in the NA61 experiment at SPS (CERN) 2024-2030. - 5.
-Obtaining new results in the Energy Scan Programme (3 200 GeV) in the STAR experiment (RHIC) -2024-2025. - 6.
-Obtaining new results on the study of physical phenomena in ultra-peripheral nucleus-nucleus collisions and in the femtoscopy programme in the ALICE experiment (LHC), participation in the upgrade of the photon detector of the ALICE facility - 2014-2030.
+Obtaining new results in the Energy Scan Programme (3-200 GeV) in the STAR experiment (RHIC) 2024-2025.

+6. Obtaining new results on the study of physical phenomena in ultra-peripheral nucleus-nucleus collisions and in the femtoscopy programme in the ALICE experiment (LHC), participation in the upgrade of the photon detector of the ALICE facility - 2014-2030.